How do you decide what comes next in your life?

 So, put everything on the table or on stickies.
 It’s like a huge brain dump of all the things that you’ve been thinking, wishing and wanting.
-For us it went from having a dog, to where we wanted to go on vacation, to deciding if we finish renovating our house or sell it to build something new.
+For us, it went from having a dog, to where we wanted to go on vacation, to decide if we finish renovating our house or sell it to build something new.

 3 | Build categories

 The first time we did this exercise, we used sticky notes and then we were able to figure out categories by grouping the notes that fit together.
 It made more sense that way.